Strategic Payor Contracting

 The Scale Physician Group payor contracting team oversaw the Client’s payor contracting team through weekly update calls.
 We worked with the Client to formalize priorities as well as executive summary reporting to cleanly and clearly track performance across priority contracts and key process milestones.
 We developed transparency of process status, accountability for the payor contracting team, and efficient prioritization of the task at hand.

-Suniti is the Chief Advisor of Payor Contracting Strategy at Scale Physician Group.
-She is a Partner at the Newport Board Group, a multidisciplinary expert network advisory services firm.
-Previously, Suniti served as Anthem’s Staff Vice President of Product Innovations and Development.
+Suniti is a Partner at the Newport Board Group, a multidisciplinary expert network advisory services firm.
+Previously, Suniti served as Anthem’s Staff Vice President of Product Innovations and Development focused on optimizing CareMore’s care delivery model.
+She also worked with several health systems across the country in Medicaid transformation initiatives such as DSRIP, value based payments and others.